Understanding Earned Value Management

 1. Planned Value (PV)

-Planned Value (PV) is the predetermined budget cost allocated for work scheduled (BCWS).
-It describes how far long project work is supposed to be at any given point in the project schedule and cost estimation.
-It is determined by the cost and schedule baseline.
+The project manager allocates the Planned Value (PV) as the predetermined budget cost for the scheduled work (BCWS).
+The BCWS establishes the expected progress of work at any specific point in the project schedule and cost estimation.
+The cost and schedule baseline determine the BCWS.

-PV can be understood in two ways- cumulative and current.
-Cumulative PV refers to the sum of the approved budget for activities scheduled to be performed to date.
-Current PV refers to the approved budget for activities scheduled for any given time period whether it is months, days, hours, etc.
+We can understand PV from two perspectives: cumulative and current.
+Cumulative PV represents the total budget allocated for the activities the project manager scheduled to be completed up until the present moment.
+On the other hand, current PV refers to the approved budget assigned to activities scheduled for a specific time period, whether it’s months, days, hours, and so on.

 The typical PV calculation is :